cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/inputting-summarizedexperiment-into-microbiomestat.md

 ---
 description: >-
-  A step-by-step guide on transforming SummarizedExperiment data structures for compatibility with MicrobiomeStat.
+  A step-by-step guide on converting SummarizedExperiment data format for compatibility with MicrobiomeStat.
 ---

 # Converting SummarizedExperiment into MicrobiomeStat

 The Bioconductor package `SummarizedExperiment` provides a convenient representation of experimental data.
-To facilitate researchers using this format, MicrobiomeStat provides a straightforward method for converting SummarizedExperiment objects.
+MicrobiomeStat provides a straightforward method for converting SummarizedExperiment objects.

 ```r
 # Check if the 'airway' package is installed